964 Pinocchio: Plot

-Meanwhile, Himiko teams up with Pinocchio's developers in attempt to put an end on his destructive reign.
-However, Pinocchio reaches to the factory outside, confronts his developers after the head director shouts at him to die, charging at the three at high speed before killing him by disembowelment and running off, leaving his horrified secretary and partner behind where she starts convulsing afterwards.
-Later, Pinocchio finds Himiko who she demands Pinocchio's death, commanding him to "tear off your face", but she tears off her face instead, revealing a large stone-ish head.
-In a blind rage, Pinocchio attacks her, ripping her head off from her shoulders and placing it over his own.
-The film concludes as Pinocchio is free from his prolonged agony and the two are hybridized into one.
+Himiko teams up with Pinocchio's developers to put an end on his destructive reign.
+Pinocchio reaches the factory where he was built and confronts his developers.
+Pinocchio disembowels his head director before running off, leaving his horrified secretary and employee behind.
+Later, Pinocchio finds Himiko, who commands him to tear off his face, but tears off her own instead, revealing a large stone-like head.
+Enraged, Pinocchio rips her head off her shoulders and places it over his own.
+The two fuse into a singular entity and declare that they love being together.